Heather Engebretson: Career

 Engebretson appeared as a guest performer at opera houses including the Royal Opera House in London, where she performed first as Barbarina in Le nozze di Figaro, then as Sophie in Massenet's Werther in 2016, and the Voice of Forest Bird in Wagner's Siegfried.
 A reviewer from The Guardian noted: "Bright-toned American soprano Heather Engebretson is genuinely touching as Charlotte’s younger sister Sophie, skilfully suggesting a teenager disconcertingly inundated by novel feelings ...".
 She appeared as Alcina at the Bolshoi Theatre and the Staatstheater Stuttgart, as the four leading ladies in Offenbach's Les contes d'Hoffmann at the Deutsche Oper Berlin, as Mimi in Puccini's La bohème at the Komische Oper Berlin, as Liù in Puccini's Turandot at the Opéra Royal de Wallonie in Liège, and as Donna Anna in Mozart's Don Giovanni at the Teatro Lirico di Cagliari.

-In 2022 she portrayed the title role of Puccini's Madama Butterfly for the first time, at the Oper Frankfurt directed by R. B. Schlather and conducted by Antonello Manacorda.
-A reviewer from the FAZ noted her voice "can tremble with panic and shine with hope".
+In 2022 she portrayed the title role of Puccini's Madama Butterfly for the first time, at the Oper Frankfurt directed by R. B. Schlather and conducted by Antonello Manacorda, with Evan LeRoy Johnson as Pinkerton.
+A reviewer from the FAZ noted that her voice "can tremble with panic and shine with hope".
+She appeared as Puccini's Liú at the 2024 Internationale Maifestspiele Wiesbaden, conducted by Yoel Gamzou and with stage direction and scenic design by Daniela Kerck, who gave Liú prominence in the story, identifying Prince Calaf with Puccini and Liú with his housekeeper who is active on stage for most of the time.
+A reviewer from the Frankfurter Rundschau noted her radiance in acting and her effortless voice.